De De Pyaar De 2: Marketing

 The trailer was launched on 14 October 2025 at an event organized in Devgn Cinex in Gurgaon.
 The film has been promoted on Bigg Boss 19.
 The official poster was launched on 11 October 2025.
-As part of marketing campaign entire soundtrack album was released on 7 November 2025 by T-Series.
+As part of the marketing campaign, the entire soundtrack album was released on 7 November 2025 by T-Series.

 Release

 Theatrical

 De De Pyaar De 2 was theatrically released worldwide on 14 November 2025.
 The film has been released by PVR Inox Pictures.
+The film was released in 4000 screens in total for a wide release.
+The film was released without any cuts from CBFC with U/A rating suitable for 13+ viewers as a family entertainer.

+Pre-release business

+The film registered decent advance bookings as part of its pre-release business.
+The film recorded over 16000 ticket sales in multiplex chains like PVR Inox and Cinepolis.
+These advance booking figures are lower as Rom-com genre films are finding it tough to get business in the post COVID-19 era.

 Home media

-The film is set to release on Netflix after its theatrical run is over sometime in January 2026.
+The film began streaming on Netflix from 9 January 2026.

 Reception

-Box Office
+Box office

-The film had an opening day box office collection on 14 November 2025 of ₹9.45 crore and worldwide collection of ₹36.51 crore on saturday.
+The film had an opening day box office collection on 14 November 2025 of ₹8.75 crore with an opening weekend collection of ₹33.70 crore.
+After 3 weeks the film collected in India ₹81.90 crore and overseas collection stood at ₹21.29 crore for a total of ₹104.96 crore worldwide.